JJaakson/hotel-website-backend-2020/InstallationGuide.md

             sudo ln -s /home/gitlab-runner/front-deployment/ /var/www/front-deployment/

     - Now we need to edit the file in sites-available and add necessary code:
-        - Backend proxy, this will not need you to enter the port address when accessing it from other
+        - Backend proxy, this will not require you to enter the port address when accessing it from other
             devices:

                 location /api/ {
                         proxy_pass   http://localhost:8000;
                     }

-        - To show our frontend, replace root to point to:
+        - To show our frontend, replace 'root' to point to:

                 root   /var/www/front-deployment;